hgzimmerman/FullstackRustDemo/README.md

 A novelty website written entirely in Rust.

+The Joooooooke is that I'm putting an exceptional amount of effort into creating a production-quality webapp just for Joe.

 The backend uses Rocket (WebServer) + Diesel (ORM).
 The frontend uses Yew (React-like framework).